miracl/amcl/version3/c/readme.txt

 somewhat limited - see config16.py.
 A library is built automatically including all of the modules that you will need.

-The configuration files assume the gcc compliler.
+The configuration files assume the gcc compiler.
 For clang edit the config32.py and config64.py files and substitute "clang" for "gcc".
 Note that clang is about 10-15% faster.*

+NOTE: In the file config_curve.h a couple of methods with possible IP issues are commented out.
+For faster pairing code, edit this file.

 As a quick example execute